PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 Linear WLS requires all measurements to be linear.
 This is only possible is all measurements are phasor unit measurements, which is not realistic in a distribution grid.
 Therefore, traditional measurements are linearized before the algorithm is performed:

-- Linear WLS requires a voltage phasor including a phase angle.
+- Bus voltage: Linear WLS requires a voltage phasor including a phase angle.
 Given that the phase shift in the distribution grid is very small, it is assumed that the angle shift is zero plus the intrinsic phase shift of transformers.
-For a certain bus `i`, the voltage magnitude measured at that bus is translated into voltage phasor:
+For a certain bus `i`, the voltage magnitude measured at that bus is translated into a voltage phasor, where $\theta_i$ is the intrinsic transformer phase shift:

 $$
    \begin{eqnarray}